sofiakali/frontend-cookbook/pages/testing/Essentials.md

 # Testing Essentials

-For testing generally, you will always need at least **testing framework** & usually also **mocking library**.
+In general, you will always need at least **testing framework** & usually also **mocking library**.

-We have a luck that our testing framework also includes mocking funcionality (& much more, later about it) so that's all we need for now.
+We are lucky that our testing framework also includes mocking funcionality (& much more, later about it) so that's all we need for now.
 There is already a recipe about [**how to start with Jest**](/pages/libraries/Jest.md) - our testing framework.
 Take all the text here as and addition to it.

 ## TOC